-Anyone who self-identifies as a girl, aged 10-14, is most welcome.
+Anyone who self-identifies as a girl or woman is most welcome.

 NO!
 We are unified as girls/women AND each unique in our own right.
 A major component of coming-of-age is discovering one’s unique gifts and bringing them into the world.
 It’s not possible for us to be the same!
 Every girl is different and we want that represented in our group.
 We all learn from each other and recognize the strength in our diversity.

 We accept mature 11-yr olds as age does not necessarily determine readiness and fit for our programs.
 If you believe your daughter is ready to learn about and be recognized as a young woman, please contact us.